 New Year will be soon upon us again and that means it’s time for some traditional Japanese celebrations!
 New Year, called Shōgatsu in Japanese is one of the most important festivals of the year with plenty of tasty food and drink, as well as a fantastic variety of interesting customs.

 Want to see some authentic mochi pounding at Japan Centre?
-Head over to Japan Centre Acton Store and enjoy the spectacle.
+Head over to Japan Centre Piccadilly and enjoy the spectacle.
 We will even have some free mochi to give away to anyone who wants to try this authentically made Japanese sweet.

 Sake ‘Cask Opening’ Ceremony

 Kagami Biraki literally means ‘opening the mirror’ in Japanese and refers to an ancient ritual of opening either a type of mochi, or more recently breaking open a ceremonial cask of sake.
 This is a common practice which although traditionally done just after New Year, is now popularly done at weddings, opening ceremonies for new businesses and other various special occasions in Japan.